itom-project/itom/docs/userDoc/source/08_scriptLanguage/itom/dataObject.rst

 Before giving a short tutorial about how to use the class :py:class:`~itom.dataObject`, the base idea and concept of the array structure should be explained.
 If you already now the huge |python| module **Numpy** with its base array class **numpy.array**, one will ask why another similar array class is provided by |itom|.
 The reasons for this are as follows:

 * The python class :py:class:`~itom.dataObject` is just a wrapper for the |itom| internal class **DataObject**, written in C++.
 This array structure is used all over |itom| and also passed to any plugin instances of |itom|.
 Internally, the C++ class **DataObject** is based on OpenCV-matrices, such that functionalities provided by the open-source Computer-Vision Library (OpenCV) can be used by |itom|.
 * The class **dataObject** should also be used to store real measurement data.
-Therefore it is possible to add tags and other meta information to every dataObject (like axes descriptions, scale and offset values, protocol entries...).
+Therefore it is possible to add tags and other meta information to every dataObject (like axis descriptions, scale and offset values, protocol entries...).
-* Usually, array classes (like the class **Numpy.array**) store the whole matrix in one non-interrupting block in memory.
+* Usually, array classes (like the class **Numpy.array**) store the whole matrix in one continuous block in memory.
 Due to the working principle of every operating system, it is sometimes difficult to allocate a huge block in memory.
 Therefore, **dataObject** only stores the sub-matrices of the last two-dimensions in single blocks in memory, while the first **n-2** dimensions of the array are represented by one vector in memory, where every cell is pointing to the corresponding sub-matrix (called plane).
 Using this concept, huger arrays can be allocated without causing a memory error.

 Creating a dataObject
 ---------------------